areas-of-specialization-in-medical-laboratory-science

 As such, it mainly focuses on ordinary blood chemistry and general urine analysis.
 Let’s go through its main areas:

-• Automated of manual biochemistry area: glucose, uric acid, cholesterol, HDL cholesterol…
+• Automation of manual biochemistry area: glucose, uric acid, cholesterol, HDL cholesterol…

 • Protein area: determination of proteins and blood albumin